brianhigh/computing_bootcamp/basics/computer_anatomy.md

 ## What __is__ a Computer?

 Early on, the term referred to a **person** who carried out calculations or computations.
-That usage carried through World War Two, when some staff at Bletchley Park (primarily women) bore the title of "computer".<br>
+That usage carried through World War Two, when some staff at Bletchley Park (primarily women) bore the job title of "computer".<br>

 ![](../images/220px-Colossus.jpg)